codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/disabling-codefresh-caching-mechanisms.md

 ### Disabling consistently at the build definition

-In the build step YAML, set `no_cache: true` to disable docker local cache, and `no_cf_cache: true` to disable codefresh's additional optimizations such as cache-from.
+In the build step YAML, set `no_cache: true` to disable docker local cache, and `no_cf_cache: true` to disable codefresh's additional optimizations such as `--cache-from`.